synanetics/synfhir-store/README.md

 3. Open the folder in your development environment and take a few minutes to have a look at the code (if you wish).

-### Configuration (optional)
-The repo comes with all the configuration necessary to start the Model FHIR Proxy.
-That said, however, changes can be made to following files to suit local environments.

-proxy.env
----
-This

-2. In your command line type (followed by enter): `git clone https://github.com/synanetics/synfhir-store.git`

-3. Open the folder in your development environment and take a few minutes to have a look at the code (if you wish).

 ### Docker Compose
 At the command line: